espressif/arduino-esp32/libraries/BluetoothSerial/README.md

 ### Pairing options

-There are two major options - with and without Secure Simple Pairing (SSP).
+There are two easy options and one difficult.

+The easy options can be used as usual.
+These offer pairing with and without Secure Simple Pairing (SSP).

+The difficult option offers legacy pairing (using fixed PIN) however this must be compiled with Arduino as an IDF component with disabled sdkconfig option `CONFIG_BT_SSP_ENABLED`.

 #### Without SSP